Lexicon: return – revenge

 revenge, n.
 [Fr. revenger < re- + venger, venge.]

-The return of an injury to acheive justice.
+Return of an injury to achieve justice.